Decoding Cold Email Open Rates and Choosing a Smarter Path

 1. Sender Reputation

 Sender reputation is like the domain’s credibility score.
 It determines whether emails end up in inboxes or spam folders.
-Enhancing sender reputation involves engaging with the audience, minimizing emails sent to non-existing addresses (aka, bounce rates), and implementing authentication protocols.
+Enhancing sender reputation involves engaging with the audience, minimizing emails sent to invalid email addresses, and implementing email authentication protocols.
 Addressing recipient complaints is essential for maintaining trust.

 Cold outreach involves contacting individuals on an email list you may have purchased.
-And purchasing an email list is a horrible idea.
+But that’s a horrible idea — do not buy an email list.
 These lists may contain outdated or inaccurate information, so you may end up with a high bounce rate.
-What’s more, recipients on these lists haven’t opted in, so they’re more likely to report your messages as spam.
+What’s more, recipients on these lists haven’t opted in, so they’re more likely to report your messages as email spam

 Important Note: At Campaign Refinery, we strictly prohibit sending cold emails and purchased lists.
 Our policies only allow sending messages to subscribers who have willingly opted in to receive your communications.
 Violation of our terms of service results in immediate termination.